gangacsajil-ui/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [Python, Javascript,Flask,HTML,CSS]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [Flask]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [Flask , jsonify & request]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [ VS Code, Git, Github, Brower development tools,Flask server]

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]
+- Real-Time Bus Location Tracking: [System shows the current positions of multiple buses on an interactive map, so users can see where each bus is at any moment.]
+- Dynamic Ticket Fare Calculation: [Users can select a source and destination stop, and the backend calculates the ticket price based on the distance between them — giving accurate and instant fare information.]
+- Service Status Display: [Each bus has a real-time service status, helping users know whether the bus is available or delayed before planning their trip.]
+- Interactive Map Interface: [The frontend uses a map library so users can visually interact with bus routes and locations, making the system intuitive and user-friendly.]

 ---